 I even locked myself out of my car yesterday when I got out to pay for some tacos.
 That gave me a whole hour of waiting for the locksmith to think about tacos and review my list of Austin restaurant recommendations.
 I’m really overwhelmed by all the choices here.
 I don’t know if any taco will be able to beat the mushroom taco that I got from Torchy’s Tacos last night, though.
 So good.

 Back to Thai food.
 This pineapple fried rice was inspired by a meal at Sweet Basil in Norman, Oklahoma over the holidays.
 I really loved the combination of sweet, caramelized pineapple with Thai spices.
 I can’t claim that my version is traditional, but it does taste very close to my memories of that dish.
 I used some leftover bell pepper instead of tomato and thought it was pretty great that way.

-The cooking method for this fried rice is a riff on my spicy kale and coconut stir fry, so if you’re a fan of that recipe, I think you’ll love this one, too.
+The cooking method for this fried rice is a riff on my spicy kale and coconut stir fry.
+If you’re a fan of that recipe, I think you’ll love this one, too, as well as the coconut fried rice in my cookbook.
 This meal comes together very quickly, so make sure your ingredients are ready to go before you get started.

 - 2 tablespoons coconut oil or quality vegetable oil, divided

 - 2 eggs, beaten with a dash of salt